-- NSP supports allowing producers to transfer monies received from the sale of agricultural land or assets to tax deferred retirement accounts. - NSP supports the use of, and encourages the IRS to allow, IRA and other producer retirement account investment in farmer-owned, value-added cooperatives. - NSP supports a federal tax code to be made permanent to allow capital purchases of up to \$250,000 to be expensed rather than depreciated.
-With regards to the estate tax, NSP supports a 5 million dollar or higher exemption and a 35 percent rate with indexing. - NSP supports the federal fuel tax exemption for biobased fuels. - NSP supports the extension of section179 at the 2011 level of \$500,000 and the extension of bonus depreciation at the 2011 level of 100 percent. - NSP supports allowing a full deduction from selfemployment tax calculations for health insurance premiums paid for self-employed individuals and their families. - NSP supports the current "cash basis" accounting policy for AG producers
+- NSP opposes the creation of a federal value added tax. - NSP supports allowing producers to transfer monies received from the sale of agricultural land or assets to tax deferred retirement accounts. - NSP supports the use of, and encourages the IRS to allow, IRA and other producer retirement account investment in farmer-owned, value-added cooperatives. - NSP supports provisions of the Tax Cuts and Jobs Act respecting agriculture and supports amendments to Section 199A that maintains a deduction for farmers without regard to where they sell their crop. - NSP supports provisions of the Tax Cuts and Jobs Act expanding the estate tax exemption, which is set to expire after the end of 2025. - NSP supports the federal fuel tax exemption for biobased fuels. - NSP supports allowing a full deduction from selfemployment tax calculations for health insurance premiums paid for self-employed individuals and their families. - NSP supports the current "cash basis" accounting policy for agricultural producers. - NSP supports stepped-up basis for inherited property. - NSP opposes any increase in capital gains tax rates. - NSP opposes any taxes on unrealized capital gains.